-- Follow up.
 Sending a follow-up note or email can keep you fresh on the team’s mind and reinforce the fact that you’re a courteous and thoughtful person, all great things to do no matter where you are in the hiring process but especially if you were interviewed early in the selection process.
 Plan that follow-up phone call or email as early as the day of the interview or the morning after.

 Linda Le Phan is the Senior Content Marketing Manager at kununu US, a place where job seekers can get an authentic view of life at a company and where employers have a trusted platform to better engage talent.
 When she’s not creating content about the modern workplace, company culture, and life & work hacks, she is probably going out to get an iced coffee (even in Boston winter), raiding the snack drawer, or jamming to kununu’s Spotify playlist.